migalabs/eth2-client-analyzer/README.md

 In case you find that the folders are not being properly monitored, it is recommended to use an absolute path.

 - <strong>OUTPUT_FILE</strong>: the name of the output file we want the script to write to.
-If this file does not exist, the script will create automatically.
+If this file does not exist, the script will create it automatically.

 - <strong>SLEEP_INTERVAL</strong> (in seconds): this variable represents the time between each time the script monitors resources.
 By default we have applied 30, which would mean that every 30 seconds there is a new line added to the output file for each pid.